thephez/docs-core/docs/guide/wallets-wallet-files.md

 ## Hierarchical Deterministic Key Creation

-The hierarchical deterministic key creation and transfer protocol (<<glossary:HD protocol>>) greatly simplifies wallet backups, eliminates the need for repeated communication between multiple programs using the same wallet, permits creation of child accounts which can operate independently, gives each parent account the ability to monitor or control its children even if the child account is compromised, and divides each account into full-access and restricted-access parts so untrusted users or programs can be allowed to receive or monitor payments without being able to spend them.
+The hierarchical deterministic key creation and transfer protocol ([HD protocol](../resources/glossary.md#bip32)) greatly simplifies wallet backups, eliminates the need for repeated communication between multiple programs using the same wallet, permits creation of child accounts which can operate independently, gives each parent account the ability to monitor or control its children even if the child account is compromised, and divides each account into full-access and restricted-access parts so untrusted users or programs can be allowed to receive or monitor payments without being able to spend them.

-The HD protocol takes advantage of the ECDSA public key creation function, `<<glossary:point>>()`, which takes a large integer (the private key) and turns it into a graph point (the public key):
+The HD protocol takes advantage of the ECDSA public key creation function, [point()](../resources/glossary.md#point-function), which takes a large integer (the private key) and turns it into a graph point (the public key):

     point(private_key) == public_key

-Because of the way `point()` works, it's possible to create a <<glossary:child public key>> by combining an existing <<glossary:parent public key>> with another public key created from any integer (*i*) value.
+Because of the way `point()` works, it's possible to create a [child public key](../resources/glossary.md#child-public-key) by combining an existing [parent public key](../resources/glossary.md#parent-public-key) with another public key created from any integer (*i*) value.
 This child public key is the same public key which would be created by the `point()` function if you added the *i* value to the original (parent) private key and then found the remainder of that sum divided by a global constant used by all Dash software (*p*):

     point( (parent_private_key + i) % p ) == parent_public_key + point(i)

-This means that two or more independent programs which agree on a sequence of integers can create a series of unique <<glossary:child key>> pairs from a single <<glossary:parent key>> pair without any further communication.
+This means that two or more independent programs which agree on a sequence of integers can create a series of unique [child key](../resources/glossary.md#child-key) pairs from a single [parent key](../resources/glossary.md#parent-key) pair without any further communication.
 Moreover, the program which distributes new public keys for receiving payment can do so without any access to the private keys, allowing the public key distribution program to run on a possibly-insecure platform such as a public web server.

 Child public keys can also create their own child public keys (grandchild public keys) by repeating the child key derivation operations: